 Is There an Obligation to Report a Boat Accident in Maryland?

-Any boating accident in Maryland that results in the death, disappearance, or injury of any person or in property damage of $2,000 or more must be reported to the Department of Natural Resources under MD NAT RES § 8-724.
+Any boating accident in Maryland resulting in the death, disappearance, or injury of any person or property damage of $2,000 or more must be reported to the Department of Natural Resources under MD NAT RES § 8-724.

 Is There a Cap on Non-Economic Damages in Boat Accident Cases?